 Discover, dream, and create - together.

-Dreams & Bones is a brand new youth theatre and creation lab that offers classes in improv, theatre and creation for young people (K - 12).
+Dreams & Bones is a new youth theatre and creation lab that offers classes in improv, theatre and creation for young people (K - 12).

 The curriculum is built around helping each young person discover, honor and courageously share their unique creative expression while working together with their classmates.